Florence Duomo (Cattedrale di Santa Maria dei Fiori)

 When to get there

 The museum is closed on the first Tuesday of each month.
-Crowds are unavoidable, but quieter times are early morning and late afternoon, especially outside of the busy summer months (May through September).
+Crowds are unavoidable, but early mornings and late afternoons are quieter, especially outside of the busy summer months (May through September).

 Show all